CSA-OCP-GER/DevOpsHackEssentials/DevOpsHackChallenges.md

 In this challenge, you will set up a build definition for your project and configure it for continuous integration.
 If you need help check out the [:blue_book: Build Configuration Hints](/BuildConfiguration/BuildConfiguration.md).
 ## What you get ##
 After this challenge you'll have a system set up where you can trigger a new build with every code change on a specific branch.
 This is the first step towards a full Continuous Integration / Continuous Deployment (CI/CD) pipeline.
-You'll learn how to modify build definitions, how to set triggers and how to add tasks which gives you a basic understanding of configuration options for VSTS.
+You'll learn how to modify build definitions, how to set triggers and how to add tasks which gives you a basic understanding of configuration options for Azure DevOps.
 If you're working with CI already you might have set up a similar definition already in another tool like Jenkins or Bamboo.
-While it's always possible to trigger external systems or to integrate steps to activate e.g. Jenkins, in this challenge you'll set up a definition for usage of cloud builds orchestrated via VSTS.
+While it's always possible to trigger external systems or to integrate steps to activate e.g. Jenkins, in this challenge you'll set up a definition for usage of cloud builds orchestrated via Azure DevOps.

 ## Achievements ##
 | # | Achievement   | Maximum score |